-JPG vs PNG vs WEBP: Which Image Format Is Best for Your Website?
+JPG vs PNG vs WEBP: Choosing the Best Image Format for Your Website

 You know that feeling when you're waiting for a website to load, and it just... sits there?
 Yeah, we've all been there.
 And here's a little secret: more often than not, images are the culprit.